wz-billings/MADA-Profile/README.md

 # My website and data analysis portfolio

 This is where I keep my MADA 2021 portfolio website code.
+You can see the website at [this link](https://wzbillings.github.io/ZaneBillings-MADA-portfolio/)!

 Part of the CSS isn't working but it doesn't bother me enough to debug.